Doc Paget’s 1960s & 70s Team

-Peter Knight also agreed to meet, and so it was that we arranged a long weekend ‘mini-conference’ to discuss the tunnels at Baia and exchange what information we had to date.
+Peter Knight had also agreed to fly in from Bacoli to meet also, and so it was that we arranged a long weekend ‘mini-conference’ to discuss the tunnels at Baia and exchange what information we had to date.

 Tory had contacted and met author and academic Robert Temple on a previous visit to London, having read his book ‘Netherworld’.
 Tory had agreed to write his anecdotes and memories of Dr Robert Ferrand Paget, ‘Doc’, and the visit to London was also an opportunity for Tory to show Robert Temple what he had written, a sizeable, professionally produced book, combining memories, anecdotes and intimate correspondence of both Tory Failmezger and his friend Peter Knight.

 Robert and Olivia Temple graciously offered to entertain us at Olivia’s London office on the Saturday.
 The agenda was set.

 By lunchtime on May 10th Tory Failmezger had arrived at the hotel with his delightful wife Patty, we had picked up Peter Knight from Gatwick Airport and within no time at all we were sitting down with the promised pint or two, comparing what we knew about the Oracle of the Dead at Baia.